 This MPlan is a unique degree, offering a complete four-year pathway in professional planning education, with a specialisation in European Planning.
-Innovative features include an emphasis on understanding European-wide planning issues, integrated language training and overseas study at a European university, which will include opportunities for work placement.
+Innovative features include an emphasis on understanding European-wide planning issues and overseas study at a European university, which will include opportunities for work placement.
 This provides unique insights into the diversity of planning cultures and challenges across the continent, allowing graduates to grasp a wide range of employment opportunities in the UK, Europe and beyond.

 European Planning Degree highlights

 Planning at Queen’s is ranked 4th in the UK in the Times and Sunday Times Good University Guide 2017 and 5th in The Guardian University Guide 2017